-The concept of a life force is found in most of the ancient cultures of the world.
-In India, it is called prana; in China, chi; in Japan, ki; for Native Americans, the Great Spirit.
-For all these cultures and others as well, the idea of life force is or was central to their forms of medicine and healing.
+The concept of a life force is found in many ancient cultures.
+In India, it is called prana; in Japan, ki; for Hawaiians, mana.
+The idea of a life force is central to their forms of medicine and healing.

-Both Traditional Chinese Medicine and acupuncture are based on balancing and enhancing chi to bring the body into a state of health.
+This means that chi can be developed in order to overcome illness, become more vibrant, or enhance mental and athletic capacities.
+Traditional Chinese Medicine is based on balancing and enhancing chi to bring the body into a state of health and vitality.

-Spiritual chi makes it more possible for us to personally enter into higher states of consciousness, which lie at the heart of religious experience.
+Spiritual chi makes it more possible for humans to enter higher states of consciousness, which lie at the heart of religious experience.

-The classic Chinese medical phrase is teng jr bu tong.
-If the circulation of your chi is blocked (bu tong), you have pain and disease (teng).
-Conversely, if your chi or life force energy in your acupuncture meridian lines if fully connected and circulating without blockages (tong), you have neither pain nor disease (bu tong) – tong jr bu teng.
+In the Chinese medical phrase of, ‘teng jr bu tong’, if the circulation of chi is blocked (bu tong), pain and disease occurs (teng).
+Conversely, if the chi in the acupuncture meridian lines are fully connected and circulating without blockages (tong), one will have neither pain nor disease (bu tong) – tong jr bu teng.